Omlawrence24/portfolio2021/README.md

  * [Developer](#Developer)

   ## Installation
-  install NPM, BootStrap
+  Install NPM, BootStrap

   ## Usage
-  Used as a Protfolio to to give employers a more indepth look at Obedia Lawrence past and personality.
+  Used as a Protfolio to give employers a more indepth look at Obedia Lawrence Past, Employment and Personality.

   ## License
   MIT